andrew-j-price/lambda-functions/README.md

 # lambda-functions
 This is an educational repo based primarily around AWS Lambda
-* Functions written in Golang and Python
+* Serverless functions written in Golang and Python
   * With different styles on error-handling and response messages depending upon integrations
 * Custom CloudWatch Logs, Metrics, and Dashboards for service insights
 * SNS notification integrations